Towards the Giant Radio Array for Neutrino Detection (GRAND): the GRANDProto300 and GRAND@Auger prototypes: The GRAND detection unit

-Figure~\ref{fig:groupDelay} shows the group delay of the {\sc HorizonAntenna}, {\it i.e.}, the derivative with respect to the frequency of the phase shift of the transfer function of the DU (Section \ref{sec:TF}).
+Figure~\ref{fig:ant_prop}, middle, shows the group delay of the Horizon Antenna, {\it i.e.}, the derivative with respect to the frequency of the phase shift of the DU transfer function.
 A varying group delay throughout the working frequency range can lead to signal dispersion and loss of amplitude due to interference effects.
-For air-shower detection and reconstruction, the shape and amplitude of the signal are important assets used, for example, in triggering algorithms.
-For the {\sc HorizonAntenna}, the group delay is nearly flat in frequency for the three antenna arms, with differences well below 20~ns that do not significantly distort the expected pulse shape.
+For air-shower radio-detection and reconstruction, the shape and amplitude of the signal are important assets used, for example, in triggering algorithms.
+For the Horizon Antenna, the group delay is nearly flat in frequency for the three antenna polarizations, with differences well below 20~ns that do not significantly distort the expected pulse shape.
 Given the frequency bandwidth of 200~MHz, group delay variations smaller than its inverse (5~ns) are acceptable.
-While there are sharp peaks in the group delay, they are narrow enough to have only a small effect on signal power.
-The antenna response is embedded in the {\sc GRANDlib} processing pipeline~\cite{GRAND:2024atu} (Section~\ref{sec:TF}) and is used in the reconstruction of the properties of showers detected by GRAND.
+Although there are sharp peaks in the group delay, they are narrow enough to have only a small effect on signal power.
+The antenna response is embedded in the {\sc GRANDlib} processing pipeline~\cite{GRAND:2024atu} and is used in the reconstruction of the properties of the air showers detected by GRAND.